Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 The glibc 2.14 library is already available in the myenv.4 environment.
 The LD_LIBRARY_PATH environment variable will need to be activated (and deactivated) by adding the following scripts as follows:

-Create the shell script file LD_PATH.sh in the following location: ~/miniconda3/envs/myenv.4/etc/conda/activate.d/LD_PATH.sh
+Create the shell script file LD_PATH.sh in the following location to set the environment variable: ~/miniconda3/envs/myenv.4/etc/conda/activate.d/LD_PATH.sh

 Put the following text in the LD_PATH.sh file: